In the guide

 In this update

-On 1 August 2023, the Government announced that for most products, the CE mark can continue to be used indefinitely.
+On 1 October 2024 the Government introduced legislation permitting the CE mark to be used indefinitely for most products.
 This follows the previous date of 31 December 2024 by which relevant products on sale in GB were required to use the UKCA mark.

 Back to top